waml-lang/waml/README.md

 viewport | `ViewportObject`  | The `width` and `height` of the viewport. headers | `object` | A set of key-value pairs containing additional HTTP headers to be sent with every request. cookies | `[]CookieObject` | A set of key-value pairs containing cookies of the browser context. mediaType | `string` | The browser's media type.
-Values can be "screen", "print", or "none". userAgent | `string` | The browser's user agent string. timeout | `integer` | The maximum navigation timeout in seconds. device | `string` | Device descriptor to emulate.
+Values can be "screen" or "print". userAgent | `string` | The browser's user agent string. timeout | `integer` | The maximum navigation timeout in milliseconds. device | `string` | Device descriptor to emulate.
 List [here](https://github.com/GoogleChrome/puppeteer/blob/master/DeviceDescriptors.js).

 ### 5. Steps